kingdomseed/jhp-portfolio/memory-bank/activeContext.md

 Current areas of technical debt that need to be addressed:
 - Some accessibility warnings in the console
-- Image sizes optimization needed
+- Remaining image references that need updating to optimized paths
+- Potential state management issues in gallery component
-- Need to improve error handling for missing images
+- Need for more comprehensive error handling
 - Better type safety for image metadata

 ## Decisions & Considerations